 The Polish law banning almost all trade on Sundays came into effect on March 1, 2018.

-Let’s dive in and have a look at the finer details of the Sunday trading ban in Poland:
+Let’s check out the finer details of the Sunday trading ban in Poland:

-THE ORIGINS OF THE SUNDAY TRADING BAN IN POLAND
+WHAT ARE THE ORIGINS OF THE SUNDAY TRADING BAN IN POLAND?

-The Polish law banning almost all trade on Sundays came into effect on March 1 2018, though rumblings for change within the Law and Justice (PiS) party can be traced back to 2007.
+The Polish law banning almost all trade on Sundays came into effect on March 1, 2018.
+However, rumblings for change within PiS can be traced back to 2007.

 A law prohibiting trade on state holidays came into force on October 26, 2007.
 The first day of the ban was on November 1, 2007 – All Saints’ Day.

-Fast forward some nine years to September 2, 2016, when representatives of the Solidarność trade union, among a coalition of several other groups, submitted a citizens’ bill to parliament proposing a ban on Sunday trading by the majority of retail outlets.
+Fast forward some nine years to September 2, 2016.
+Representatives of Solidarity, among a coalition of several other groups, submitted a citizens’ bill to parliament.
+This proposed a ban on Sunday trading by the majority of retail outlets.
 The groups had collected the required number of signatures in order for parliament to pay heed to the proposal.

-In September 2017, the Solidarność trade union presented over 518,000 signatures for the ban on Sunday trading in the Polish Parliament.
+In September 2017, Solidarity presented over 518,000 signatures in the Polish parliament in support of a ban on Sunday trading.

 Then came Friday, November 24, 2017 – Black Friday.
 Customers around the world, including Poland, were hunting for promotional sales.
-Irony has it that that very same day, the Polish parliament approved a bill that would almost entirely phase out Sunday trading by 2020.
+On the same day, the Polish parliament approved a bill that would almost entirely phase out Sunday trading by 2020.

-The Polish parliament eventually passed the bill on January 10, 2018, with President, Andrzej Duda, signing the bill the same month on January 30.
+The Polish parliament eventually passed the bill on January 10, 2018.
+President, Andrzej Duda, signed the measures the same month on January 30.

 The law officially came into force on March 1, 2018.